bem/bem-bl/blocks-desktop/b-menu-vert/__item-content/_visibility/b-menu-vert__item-content_visibility_visible.en.md

-﻿You can make **item-content** element visible with this modificator.
+You can make **item-content** element visible using this modificator.